 And I did have some experience writing poetry.

-Really, really bad stuff.
+Really, really bad shit.
 At the time, of course, I thought it was really, really good.

 ly/sis: : cannot/

 This head scratcher was the poem (the entire poem) that Cameron handed out the first day of class.

 "And what do we think of this?" he asked.